douglalonde/ecs-refarch-cloudformation/README.md

 ```

 ### Update an ECS service to a new Docker image version

+This is to deploy specific version (see "Update and Deploy the Website" above to simply update code changes.

 ECS has the ability to perform rolling upgrades to your ECS services to minimize downtime during deployments.
 For more information, see [Updating a Service](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html).